0xSero/partisia-docs/docs/voting-contract.md

   Therefore, the contract the state also includes information about whether the voting is open or closed.

-We can have to define methods associated with the state struct that read or write to the state.
+We can also define methods associated with the state struct that read or write to the state.
+In Rust these methods are defined inside an `impl` block associated with the state struct.

 For our voting contract we have defined two state methods:

 - `register_vote` When an MP cast her vote, it is recorded in the votes map.
 - `close_if_finished_vote` The voting process automatically closes after everybody has voted.